 Snorkel the reefs of Barbuda

 Take a boat over to Barbuda, Antigua’s little sister.
-Known for its pristine 17 mile stretch of pink sand beach it is also an eco-lovers paradise offering complete Caribbean escapism.
-It’s sparsely populated and largely undeveloped, with waters that are perfect for snorkelling and diving amongst the many shipwrecks on the reefs just offshore.
+Known for its pristine 17 mile stretch of pink sand beach it is also an eco-lover's paradise offering complete Caribbean escapism.
+It’s sparsely populated and largely undeveloped, with waters that are perfect for snorkelling and diving among the many shipwrecks on the reefs just offshore.
 Spend a day exploring the reefs and the gorgeous beach, or take a tour to the Frigate Bird Sanctuary across the lagoon.

 Explore Fig Tree Drive

-Antigua's most picturesque drive meanders from the low central plain of the island up into the ancient volcanic hills of the Parish of Saint Mary in the island's southwest quarter.
+Antigua's most picturesque drive meanders from the low central plain of the island up into the ancient volcanic hills of the Parish of Saint Mary on the island's southwest quarter.
 The road isn’t the smoothest, but it's worth the bumpy ride.
 It passes through an area of lush vegetation and rainforest and rises to the steep farmlands around Fig Tree Hill (figs are what Antiguans call bananas) before descending to the coastline again.
 Along the way are banana, mango, and coconut groves, as well as a number of old sugar mills and pleasant little churches.

 Visit Nelson's Dockyard and English Harbour